-Applicatio on for 1915(c) HCBS Waiver: Draft HI.001.08.02 - Aug 01, 2022 Page 144 of 26 Append ix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
-Ser vice Plan Development Safeguards.
-Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
-Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
-The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify: Append i ix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (3 of 8) avai oporting the Participant in Service Plan Development.
-Specify: (a) the supports and information that are made ilable to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the vice plan development process and (b) the participant's authority to determine who is included in the process.
-Rev disa the with The person-centered planning process is driven by the participant who is the center of the planning process.
-Hawaii vised Statutes (HRS) chapter 333F governing services for people with developmental disabilities and/or intellectual abilities provides the statutory mandates for person-centered planning and self-determination.
-HRS § 333F-1 defines individualized service plan (ISP) as the "written plan required by HRS § 333F-6 that is developed by the individual, the input of family, friends, and other persons identified by the individual as being important to the planning process."
-The person- centered process provides necessary information and support to the participant to ensure that the dividual directs and facilitates the process to the maximum extent possible.
-Participants receive information regarding person-centered planning in both written and verbal formats.
-Family mbers receive "A Guide to Person-Centered Planning" brochure that includes self-determination principles.
-A C Case Management Branch (CMB) brochure outlines the supports and services funded by Department of Health, d.
+Application fo or 1915(c) HCBS Waiver: HI.0013.R08.03 - Jul 01, 2022 (as of Jul 01, 2022) Page 157 of 276 Appendix I D: Participant-Centered Planning and Service Delivery Γ D-1: Service Plan Development (2 of 8) b.
+Service Plan Development Safeguards.
+Select one: (• Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+(Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant. e state has established the following safeguards to ensure that service plan development is conducted in the best erests of the participant.
+Specify: Appendix I D: Participant-Centered Planning and Service Delivery Г 0-1: Service Plan Development (3 of 8) availabl ting the Participant in Service Plan Development.
+Specify: (a) the supports and information that are made e to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the plan development process and (b) the participant's authority to determine who is included in the process.
+Revised disabili the indi with the process person-centered planning process is driven by the participant who is the center of the planning process.
+Hawaii d Statutes (HRS) chapter 333F governing services for people with developmental disabilities and/or intellectual ties provides the statutory mandates for person-centered planning and self-determination.
+HRS § 333F-1 defines ividualized service plan (ISP) as the "written plan required by HRS § 333F-6 that is developed by the individual, e input of family, friends, and other persons identified by the individual as being important to the planning s."
+The person- centered process provides necessary information and support to the participant to ensure that the ual directs and facilitates the process to the maximum extent possible.
+1 ' cipants receive information regarding person-centered planning in both written and verbal formats.
+Family ers receive "A Guide to Person-Centered Planning" brochure that includes self-determination principles.
+Develo (HCBS Management Branch (CMB) brochure outlines the supports and services funded by Department of Health, pmental Disabilities Division (DOH/DDD).
+Participants also receive the "Home and Community-Based Services") for Persons with Developmental Disabilities Medicaid Waiver Program" brochure, which provides information ibility and services offered under the HCBS waiver.

+d.
 Service Plan Development Process.
 In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan;